 As you can see, there are few consumer goods which are transported by train, nowadays.
 Many of the world’s shipyards are situated close to centers of industry, placing them perfectly for use by companies operating in this field.

-In 2018, the amount of goods transported by trucks eclipsed the workload of trains.
+In 2018, the number of goods transported by trucks eclipsed the workload of trains.
 Far more companies are choosing to ship their goods using roads, and this makes a lot of sense when you consider the benefits explained thus far in this article.
 The items which are transported by trucks are quite different from those which are moved by trains, and this can give you a good insight into what this transport option is good for.

 The computer industry is one of the most lucrative in the world, and people in just about every city, town, and village in the world want access to these machines.
 This should make it no surprise that computers and parts were the most common items to be found on trucks in 2018.
 These items are small enough to be worth shipping by truck, and they often need to go to many different locations, and a train would make this very difficult.